Satellite conjunction analysis and the false confidence theorem: Epistemic Probability of Collision

 \section{Epistemic Probability of Collision}

 Epistemic probability of collision is coming into more common use as a risk metric in satellite conjunction analysis \cite{newman2014evolution,alfano2016probability,frigm2015total}.
 In fact, the most-cited literature on satellite conjunction analysis simply takes it for granted that epistemic probability of collision is the correct way to represent collision risk, e.g., \cite{alfriend1999probability,patera2001general,chan2008spacecraft}.
-However, the counterintuitiveness of probability dilution, combined with the unsettled status of epistemic probability in the statistics and uncertainty quantification communities, calls this practice into question.
+However, the counterintuitiveness of probability dilution calls this practice into question, especially considering the unsettled status of epistemic probability in the statistics and uncertainty quantification communities.

 This part of the paper explores issues surrounding the use of epistemic probability of collision as a risk metric for satellite conjunction analysis.
 Section~\ref{subsect:satellite.compute} reviews the standard computation of collision probability.
 Section~\ref{subsect:satellite.dilution} describes how probability dilution arises from those mathematics.
 Section~\ref{subsect:satellite.false} describes a more severe operational defect in epistemic collision probabilities: false confidence.
 Section~\ref{subsect:satellite.pursuing} explores the use of small thresholds for epistemic probability as a way to counteract false confidence.